Upper Bukit Timah factory murders: Arrests and indictment

-On 18 June 1969, three days after the murders, a 19-year-old Singaporean youth named Kee Ah Tee, alias Tan Chooi Huat (陈水发 (Chén Shǔifā)), who was arrested two days prior, was officially charged with the double murder.
+On 18 June 1969, three days after the murders, a 19-year-old Singaporean youth named Kee Ah Tee, alias Tan Chooi Huat (陈水发 (Tân Chúi-hoat)), who was arrested two days prior, was officially charged with the double murder.
 Soon after his indictment, a district court ordered Kee to be remanded in police custody for one week to assist in investigations.

 On 19 June 1969, it was reported that a second suspect was charged after his arrest.
 The second suspect, 20-year-old Liew Kim Siong, was charged on the same day with two counts of murdering Kan Sze Hing and Leung Fung four days prior.

 In September 1969, a two-day preliminary hearing was conducted to hear the case at the district court, and it concluded with the case being transferred to the High Court for trial hearing on a later date.
 The district court reportedly stated that there was sufficient evidence against both the youths, who had earlier confessed to the crime, and thus issued the order for the case transfer to the High Court, which was authorized to conduct murder trials in Singapore.